MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 For example, if your organization has 100 Microsoft 365 E5 license, then your organization has 100 x 500 = 50,000 items worth of Graph Connectors index quota.

-To purchase additional Graph Connectors index capacity (or quota), get in touch with your Microsoft Account Manager or complete the following steps:
+To purchase additional Graph Connectors index capacity (or quota), get in touch with your Microsoft Account Manager or complete the following steps: get in touch with your Microsoft Account Manager or complete the following steps:

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com) navigation menu, go to **Billing>Purchase services**.
 2. At the bottom of the Purchase services page, select **Add-ons**.